Angel investors typically have many questions about participating vs non-participating liquidation preferences.

 The benefit of participating liquidation preference is that it provides more protection for investors since they can get both their original investment back as well as a portion of any remaining proceeds from the sale or dissolution.
 On the other hand, non-participating liquidation preference offers less protection since it only guarantees that they will get their original investment back without any additional returns.

 Ultimately, it comes down to personal preference and what kind of return you expect from your investments over time.
-It is important to consider the level of risk that you are willing to take on when deciding between participating or non-participating liquidation preferences as they both offer different levels of protection and potential returns.
+It is important to consider the level of risk that you are willing to take on when deciding between participating or non-participating liquidation preference as they both offer different levels of protection and potential returns.

-Calculations for Participating and Non-Participating Liquidation Preferences
+Calculations for Participating vs Non-Participating Liquidation Preference

 - Total proceeds available.